malstraem/vulkan-interop-directx/readme.md

 ```
 > **Note**
 >
-> Width and height was received from WinUI SwapChainPanel element which must accept our swapchain
+> Width and height was received from WinUI SwapChainPanel element which accepts our swapchain

-2. Create "render target" D3D texture in shared mode
+1. Create "render target" D3D texture in shared mode

 ```csharp
 var renderTargetDescription = new Texture2DDesc